Bryce Hall

-Bryce Michael Hall (born August 14, 1999) is an American media personality.
+Bryce Michael Hall (born August 14, 1999) is an American social media personality.
 He is most known for his videos on TikTok and YouTube.
-As of 2 November 2025, his TikTok account has 23.3 million followers, and his YouTube channel has 3.23 million subscribers.
+As of 2 November 2025, his TikTok account has 23.2 million followers, and his YouTube channel has 3.22 million subscribers.

 He lost to Austin McBroom in an exhibition boxing match which was the headliner to the YouTubers vs. TikTokers event.
 He won his bare-knuckle boxing match against (3–0) professional fighter Gee Perez on BKFC 48.

 He starred in the 2024 feature film Skill House, a horror film written and directed by Josh Stolberg.

 Early life

 Hall was born on August 14, 1999, and he was raised by his mother in Ellicott City, Maryland.

 Internet career

 2014–present: TikTok breakthrough and Sway House

 Hall started his social media career on YouNow at the age of 15.
 He originally started live streaming in an effort to make friends after being bullied.
 In late 2014, he started gaining traction on the social media platforms Vine and Musical.ly accumulating over 30,000 followers on Vine before it was shut down at the end of 2016.

 He started his YouTube channel in 2015.

 In 2018, Hall moved from his home in Maryland to Los Angeles to pursue his career.
 In 2019, he was one of the social-media celebrities featured in the documentary Jawline, which detailed his career beginnings and legal scandals with his former manager, Michael Weist.

 In January 2020, Hall and five other social media personalities moved into the Sway House, a Bel Air mansion and content house owned by the talent management company TalentX Entertainment.
 There, they committed to creating viral content for multiple social media platforms, especially TikTok.
 In February 2021, TalentX and Sway House co-founder Michael Gruen confirmed that the Sway House had been discontinued.